Martinomagnifico/reveal.js-simplemenu/README.md

 ## Installation

-Copy the simple menu.js file to the plugins folder of the reveal.js folder, like this: `plugin/simplemenu`.
+Copy the simplemenu.js file to the plugins folder of the reveal.js folder, like this: `plugin/simplemenu`.
 Now add it to the dependencies of Reveal.js:

 ```javascript